SamuelAkohoue/generic-in-model-search/README.md

         $search = new GenericSearch();
         // Check if the user is logged in if (Auth::check()) {
-            // Check if the user is an admin or a trainer or a learner if (Auth::user()->isAdmin) {
+            // Check if the user is an admin if (Auth::user()->isAdmin) {
                 // Exclude the 'User' model from the search results
                 $modelNameToExclude = [];